 In those years was completed the adjacent church of the Holy Trinity, now known as Oratorio di San Rocco, where you can see the signs of the enclosure: looking at the wall behind the altar can be seen two grates to allow the nuns of Santa Chiara to attend mass without being seen by common people.

 A third grating is placed centrally on the first floor, where there was the infirmary.
 In the sacristy, notice the nuns collective grave: a marble plaque placed on the floor, with no inscriptions but with a bas relief of a nun and this because accepting the enclosure meant to die in the eyes of the world and never to return even from dead.
 According to the decree of Napoleon, in ‘800, the convent was acquired by the government.

-Left the oratory, head to the present via Guani, from where you entered the medieval village.
-You can still see traces of the door; in fact, look at the tower-house above the pub Mad Max.
+Left the oratory, head to the p of the door; look at the tower-house above the pub Mad Max.

-A curiosity: the back of the bakery Bianchi you can see the ancient popular monochrome frescoes, probably indicating that the building was home to the inn outside the city, which would house the travelers who arrived.
+A curiosity: at the back of the bakery Bianchi you can see the ancient popular monochrome frescoes, probably indicating that the building was home to the inn outside the city, which would The third grating is placed centrally on the first floor, where there was the infirmary, housing the travellers who arrived.
 Levanto at sunset when the gates were already closed …

 The first building on the left side of the street brings the unmistakable traces of an old merchant’s house, with the two small stone arches intended for the passage of people on either side of a greater entrance for carriages, mules, and goods (every ship carried about 400 tons of goods, and therefore they needed about 400 mules to transport everything to the inland region.
 Imagine 400 mules walking around Levanto in a queue line at each ship arrival/departure… It must have been a very fragrant village!)